menloparkinnovation/menlo_gigatron/README.md

 # menlo_gigatron
-A System Verilog/FPGA implementation of the Gigatron project.
+A System Verilog/FPGA implementation of the Gigatron project from https://gigatron.io/